HungryHowies/Bookstack-with-Zitadel-Setup/README.md

 ```
 systemctl restart apache2
 ```
-Configured Bookstacks .env file locate in /var/www/bookstack.
+## Configured Bookstacks .env file

+This is located in /var/www/bookstack.
-Note: To get the x509 cert Its from Zitadel by using the end point /saml/v2/metadata on the FQDN ior IP Address.
+Note: To get the x509 certificate.
+This is done by using the end point /saml/v2/metadata on the FQDN or IP Address on your Zitadel instance.

 Example:
 ```
 https://zitadel.domain.com/saml/v2/metadata